International Joint Commission

 Sections of Canada and the United States (including in the Boundary Waters Canoe Area Wilderness, above) are separated by a boundary that is in water.
-A particularly extensive section of the Canada–US border is in the Great Lakes.
+A particularly extensive section of the Canada–U.S. border is in the Great Lakes.

 The International Joint Commission (Commission mixte internationale) is a bi-national organization established by the governments of the United States and Canada under the Boundary Waters Treaty of 1909.
-Its responsibilities were expanded with the signing of the Great Lakes Water Quality Agreement of 1972 (later amended 1987 and 2012).
+Its responsibilities were expanded with the signing of the Great Lakes Water Quality Agreement of 1972 (later amended in 1987 and 2012).
 The commission deals with issues affecting the extensive waters and waterways along the Canada–United States border.

-A six member commission, it has multiple sub-commissions, which deal with particular sections of the border-waters, or topics, and a technical staff to organize and inform task-forces.
+A six-member commission, it has multiple sub-commissions, which deal with particular sections of the border-waters, or topics, and a technical staff to organize and inform task-forces.

 In a report published in January 2025, called on the U.S. and Canadian governments to take action to monitor microplastics in the lakes, and to designate microplastics a "chemical of mutual concern".
 Scientists in the group's advisory board would like to see new policies to help reduce plastic production and consumption.
-They also recommend individual actions such as single-use plastic products, and installing filters on washing machines and dryers so that plastic fibers are not released with wastewater.
+They also recommend individual actions, such as single-use plastic products, and installing filters on washing machines and dryers so that plastic fibers are not released with wastewater.

 Role of the IJC

-Canada and the United States created the International Joint Commission because they recognized that each country is affected by the other's actions in lake and river systems along the border.
+Canada and the United States created the International Joint Commission because they recognized that each country is affected by the other's actions in the lake and river systems along the border.
 The two countries cooperate to manage these waters and to protect them for the benefit of today's citizens and future generations.

-The IJC is guided by the Boundary Waters Treaty, signed by Britain in right of Canada and the United States in 1909.
+The IJC is guided by the Boundary Waters Treaty, signed by Britain on behalf of Canada and the United States in 1909.
 The treaty provides general principles, rather than detailed prescriptions, for preventing and resolving disputes over waters shared between the two countries and for settling other transboundary issues.
 The specific application of these principles is decided on a case-by-case basis.

 The IJC has two main responsibilities: approving projects that affect water levels and flows across the boundary and investigating transboundary issues and recommending solutions.
-The IJC's recommendations and decisions take into account the needs of a wide range of water uses, including drinking water, commercial shipping, hydroelectric power generation, agriculture, ecosystem health, industry, fishing, recreational boating and shoreline property.
+The IJC's recommendations and decisions take into account the needs of a wide range of water uses, including drinking water, commercial shipping, hydroelectric power generation, agriculture, ecosystem health, industry, fishing, recreational boating, and shoreline property.